 GAN also makes investments in individuals as well as co-operatives.
 One such individual is Rabina Sunuwar from Bhainsepati.
 As a tenant farmer, she only had the funds to purchase one cow.
 GAN provided her with another, since looking after two cows does not require significantly more effort, but can have a huge financial impact.
 The profits on the sale of the milk are divided equally between Rabina and GAN, with the GAN share going towards our education projects in the local area.
 One additional benefit is that Rabina can also use the dung produced by the cow to improve her crop yield.

 Schools in Nepal are always short of money, and often lack the cash for even the most basic functions.
-One of GAN’s longer-term, ongoing projects with schools in Lalitpur is to provide them with the skills, knowledge and capital to become more self-sufficient.
-A recent project with Tri Ratana Secondary School saw us support them in creating their own kitchen garden, which produced vegetables including brinjal, spinach, tomatoes, okra, pumpkins and chayote.
+One of GAN’s longer-term, ongoing projects with schools in Lalitpur is to provide them with the skills, knowledge, and capital to become more self-sufficient.
+A recent project with Tri Ratna Secondary School saw us support them in creating their own kitchen garden, which produced vegetables including brinjals, spinach, tomatoes, okra, pumpkins, and chayote.
 The vegetables were sold locally and the profits reinvested into school programmes.